 Church work marriages are full of some very specific transitions on top of the family life cycle, starting with making the decision to pursue church work.

-Other transitions include moving to seminary or college, moving around during seminary, taking a call, moving away from family, taking another call, becoming active members in a new local congregation, losing members that you care about deeply, pay and benefit changes, managing church and family life, possibly moving from congregation to institutional service, retiring from congregational leadership, etc., etc.
+Other transitions include moving to seminary or college, moving around during seminary, taking a call, moving away from family, taking another call, becoming active members in a new local congregation, losing members you care about deeply, changes in pay and benefits, managing church and family life, possibly moving from congregation to institutional service, retiring from congregational leadership, etc., etc.

 I’m sure you can think of many more.

 How many of these transitions have impacted your marriage or family?
 It is helpful to recognize transitions that we have gone through, are currently happening in our lives, as well as those we have concern for in the future.

 There is no need to fret on them, but marriage and family gives us a safe place to be open about the impact they are having on us individually and as a family.

 As spouses and parents we can build one another up by bringing them to the surface, discussing them together, and sharing the burden, instead of having the stress of it eat at us internally.

 God’s Holy Spirit works in marriage to give us a place to share and grow through the transitions.

 One of the greatest parts of marriage is having another lens in which to see the world up close.
 We can find refuge in one another by sharing our concerns and our struggles with no need to “fix” it.